chaiai/chaibot-og/README.md

 ### Not done yet:
 - Editing the notebooks to match controls of new robot
+- XBox One controller teleoperation
+- Ultrasonic/LiDAR sensors for distance
+    - LiDAR can go in I2C bus 1 with the PiOLED
+- Arduino UNO with Sensor Shield v5 for servo motor control (and ultrasonic module)
+    - needs seperate power supply if using more than 1-2 servos
 - Have not attempted to use any object following or TRT models yet

 # Pre-installation steps